flutter/website/src/desktop.md

-  network requests in your application, you must add the `com.apple.security.network.server` entitlement to `Runner-Release.entitlements` as well, otherwise your app will work correctly for debug or profile testing, but will fail with release builds.
+  network requests in your application, you must add the `com.apple.security.network.server` entitlement to `Runner-Release.entitlements` as well, otherwise your application will work correctly for debug or profile testing, but will fail with release builds.
 {{site.alert.end}}